lynnntropy/ed-carrier-tracker-bot/README.md

   You'll need [Deno](https://deno.com/) to run the bot.

+  - `deno task run` runs the bot from source.
+  - `deno task dev` is equivalent to `deno task run`, but will restart the bot every time you make a code change.
-  You can run `deno task compile` to build a standalone Windows (x86_64) executable, or just run the bot from source with `deno task run`.
+  - `deno task compile` builds a standalone Windows (x86_64) executable.
 </details>

 The bot expects to find a `config.json` file in the current working directory.
 This should be a JSON file containing the following fields: